 - Customise the chart according to your preference.

-To learn in more detail how to plot and sort a pie chart by percentage in Google Sheets, let us consider a typical monthly expenditure as the data to be represented on the chart and plot the chart step by step.
+To learn in more detail how to make a pie chart in Google Shee and sort the pie chart by percentage in Google Sheets, let us consider a typical monthly expenditure as the data to be represented on the chart and plot the chart step by step and sort the pie chart by size.

 You can make a copy of this spreadsheet and follow along with the tutorial.